CCarissimo/RapidRL/README.md

 RL-intro-task folder contains functions and scripts for a simple RL abstraction task.
 A single agent operates in a simple 2D gridworld.

 Link to the overleaf https://www.overleaf.com/project/5fcbc0e6c47c2fc0475ba5b9

+## Work

+See Task-Log.md for an up to date list of tasks underway and potential tasks.